User-defined rule files and lib libraries¶

 Appendix¶

-User rule names should start with a number and must be greater than or equal to 10000, such as 10001-xxx.lua
+User rule names should start with numbers and must not be less than 10000, for example: 10001-xxx.lua

 ID Range | Rule Type |